commitsovercoffee/personal-website/src/posts/tools.md

 ---
 title: "Tools of Trade"
 date: "2022-10-15"
-desc: "All the hardware and software that I currently use."
+desc: "All the hardware & software that I currently use."
 tags: ["personal"]
 published: true
 position: 5